-We don’t mean to play the antithesis of cupid here, but if you’re wondering, “Should I break up with my girlfriend?”, you’ve come to us for a reason.
+We don’t mean to play the devil’s advocate here, but if you’re wondering, “Should I break up with my girlfriend?”, deep down you probably already know the answer.
+You’ve come to us for a reason.
 You are only pondering this sixty-four-thousand-dollar question, because the signs that we are going to talk about, have probably crossed your mind already.

 12 Signs You Should Break Up With Your Girlfriend